 Though game drives with our Micato Safari Director —for whom the Serengeti is a familiar backyard of a vast and ever-eventful sort—are the natural focus of our time here, the Lodge offers a wide range of activities, including optional early morning hot-air balloon excursions (which we highly recommend as an unforgettable experience of the awakening Serengeti Plain).

-About those game drives: we set out with our Safari Director, typically in the morning and in the cooling afternoon, on rolling 4-wheel drive explorations in peaceful search of the plant’s greatest collection of free-roaming animals.
+About those game drives: we set out with our Safari Director, typically in the morning and in the cooling afternoon, on rolling 4-wheel drive explorations in peaceful search of the planet’s greatest collection of free-roaming animals.
 The Serengeti’s signature rock outcrops, called kopjes, seem to have been created by a cosmic bonsai master, great places for the Serengeti’s lions to bask and warm their fluffy white bellies in the sun.
 The other four of the Big Five—leopard, Cape buffalo, rhino, elephant—are all in prominent residence (as are mile-long streams of zebras and wildebeest, especially but not only during the fabled Great Migration).
 We all have our favourites, Big Five, Little Five, and all the many hundreds of species in between, but few of us ever forget the sight of monumental, surprisingly muscular giraffes, like “a family of rare, long-stemmed speckled gigantic flowers slowly advancing” as the great Isak Dinesen wrote.
 Or “the morally edifying quality in the very aspect of an elephant,” as Ms. Dinesen said.
 “On seeing four elephants walking together on the plain, I at once felt that I had been shown black stone sculptures of the four major prophets.”